 12. Highly Efficient

-Despite being an interpreted language, Python provides high-level abstractions that allow developers to work more efficiently.
-Its capabilities in text processing, along with libraries for data manipulation, make Python a highly efficient tool for many use cases.
+Though it's an interpreted language, Python has plenty of high-level abstractions that cause the programmer to be more efficient in their work.
+Its ability in text processing combined with data manipulation libraries makes Python a highly efficient tool for most programs.

 13. Internet of Things (IoT) Opportunities